• Skip to primary navigation

 How to Make It

-Step 2: Brown and crumble the hamburger meat with the onion and drain off the fat.
+Step 2: In a pan over medium heat, brown and crumble the hamburger meat with the onion and drain off the fat.
+Mix in the remaining ingredients (save 1 cup cheese for topping).

-Step 4: Spoon the ground beef mixture into the french bread halves.
+Step 4: Spoon the ground beef mixture into the French bread halves.
+Top with remaining cheese and bake as directed.

+Step 5: After baking, slice into hand-held size serving pieces.
 These little open-faced "cheeseburgers" are creamy, cheesy, and delicious all by themselves.
 But you can drizzle some mustard or ketchup on top, or dip them into whatever special sauce suits your fancy.

 A vinegar-based hot sauce really adds extra flavor, so put a few drops on top.
 And don't forget pickles or slaw on the side!